Grotta Remeron

 Luigi Vittorio Bertarelli

 Their report created attention for the Remeron cave, and soon other expeditions followed.
 And only 14 years later the entrance section was equipped with a tourist path, with stairs and ladder, and the cave opened as a show cave.
 The trail was continually developed between 1914 and 1935.
 The entrance, originally only half a meter high, which required some crawling, was extended to a passage of 1.5 m wide and 2 m high.
 Stone stairs and metal stairs were built to a depth of 48 m.
-The first chamber is quite creatively named First Chamber, from here the trail follows a passage named Via del Fondo.
+The first chamber is quite creatively named Prima Sala (First Chamber), from here the trail follows a passage named Via del Fondo (Bottom Street).
 Here the lowest point of the tour is reached.
-Back uphill the trail reaches the (Great Hall).
+Back uphill the trail reaches the Grande Salone (Great Hall).
 This chamber is the location where the Holy Mass is celebrated every year.